We use cookies to help you navigate efficiently and perform certain functions.

 Kick off the day experiencing the sheer scale of the new Grand Egyptian Museum (GEM), home to the world's largest collection of ancient artifacts, including the treasures of Tutankhamun.
 In the afternoon after lunch, you may choose to remain at the museum or return to the hotel to rest and enjoy free time.
 Gather with your Expedition Leader in the evening for a celebratory farewell dinner.
 Set at a venue overlooking the eternal Nile, toast the memories of your Egyptian odyssey and the timeless wonders witnessed with your fellow travellers.

 Bid farewell to the land of the Pharaohs and fly north to Jordan.
 Upon arrival in Amman, you will be met and transferred to your hotel in the capital.
-In the evening, meet your fellow travellers and National Geographic Expedition Leader.
+In the evening, gather to meet new travelers joining the expedition.
 A reception and presentation set the stage for your exploration of the Nabataean and Roman worlds, followed by a welcome dinner to mark the start of this new chapter.

 Step back in time at Jerash, one of the best-preserved Roman cities in the world.
 Walk the colonnaded streets and stand in the vast oval plaza, imagining the roar of the crowds.
 For lunch, visit Beit Khayrat Souf, a G Adventures-supported cafe run by local women.
 Join a cooking class and share a traditional meal, supporting their financial independence.
 As the sun dips, ascend to the Amman Citadel for a private, after-hours visit while the city lights flicker on below.
 Enjoy the cool evening air and tour the Jordan Archaeological Museum after hours, where your expert illuminates the artifacts of Jordan's storied past.